mellieho9/mellieho9/README.md

 ## About Me:
 - 🔬 I'm a computational researcher and full-stack developer passionate about SWE, AI/ML, and using technology for good.
 - 💻 I take self-learning seriously and constantly expand my tech stack through CodeAcademy, reading technical documentation, and building hackathon/personal projects.
-Currently, I'm exploring Apex, microservice architecture, and distributed systems!
+Currently, I'm exploring GraphQL, Flutter, and LLMs!
 - 👩🏻 Other words to describe me: Overplanner, enthusiastic, creative, and workaholic.

 ## Tech Stack: